-In April 2014, we began to implement a full access subscription model, which provides subscribers with complete digital access, including desktop, mobile, tablet and replica editions.
+We have a full access subscription model, which provides subscribers with complete digital access, including desktop, mobile, tablet and replica editions.
 These are offered as packages with print home delivery or as digital-only subscriptions, with subscription rates reflective of the expanded access.
-Due to the timing of the rollout and staggered subscriber renewal dates, the bulk of the year-over-year revenue increase from this initiative was realized in 2015.

-We continue to transform our business model and carefully manage our costs to maintain high cash flows and margins.
+We continue to transform our business model and carefully manage our costs to maintain strong cash flows and margins.